Sarah Anderson (curler): Mixed doubles

 Anderson has represented the United States twice in her career at the World Mixed Doubles Curling Championship.
 At the 2015 World Mixed Doubles Curling Championship with teammate Korey Dropkin, she finished second in her group (7–2 record), but lost in the quarterfinals.
 The pair also played in the 2018 World Mixed Doubles Curling Championship, where they went 6–1 in group play, but lost in the round of 16.

 Anderson started playing mixed doubles with Andrew Stopera in the 2022–23 curling season, where the pair found success, finishing 2nd at the 2023 United States Mixed Doubles Curling Championship, losing to former teammate Korey Dropkin and Cory Thiesse in the final.
 Anderson and Stopera then won the 2024 United States Mixed Doubles Olympic Pre-Trials, qualifying them for the 2025 United States Mixed Doubles Curling Olympic Trials.
 At the US Olympic Trials, Anderson and Stopera went 7–2 in the round robin, and lost to Thiesse and Dropkin in a best of three games final to finish 2nd.

 Personal life

 Anderson attended Marple Newtown High School and the University of Minnesota.
 She currently lives in Minneapolis.
+She married Graeme Fenson, son of Pete Fenson in 2025.
+Her parents are Canadian.